Exploring the outdoors

 Coastal walks and forest trails

 There are great walks for all abilities in the Vale.
-The Wales Coast Path winds its way along nearly 50 miles (80km) of coastline here offering sparkling views, hidden beaches and dune-backed coves.
+The Wales Coast Path winds its way along nearly 50 miles (80km) of coastline, offering sparkling views, hidden beaches and dune-backed coves.
 Inland there are walks through ancient forests and glacial valleys.

 There's a handy series of 10 Vale Trails to help you explore.
-You can download the Vale Tales app which brings to life stories along each of them.
-The popular Vale of Glamorgan Walking Festival takes place annually with a wide range of walks to take part in.
+You can download the Vale Tales app which brings the stories of the trails to life whilst you walk.

 A woman and child walking along the Wales Coast Path.